CroAnna/Family-farm-OPG/README.md

 Webpage for family farm.

-It shows items for sale with information about it, has input form for ordering items connected with email (using EmailJS), automatically sends an email to owners email (API) and shows a toast message if submitting was successful.
+It shows items for sale with information about it, has input form for ordering items connected with email (using EmailJS), automatically sends an email to owners email (API) and shows a toast message if submitting was successful (React Toastify).

-Includes location map, animations and image sliders.
+Includes location map (React Leaflet), animations (Animate On Scroll) and image sliders.

 Contains of 2 types of routes: index page and gallery.

 Desktop and mobile version - responsive design.
 Navigation bar design depends on screen width - mobile version has hamburger menu and desktop standard horizontal menu.